cartesi/rollups-examples/custom-dapps/README.md

 The back-end logic may be found at `$DAPP_NAME/server/$DAPP_NAME.py`.

-The script comes with some reference code, which may be helful during development.
+The script comes with some reference code, which may be helpful during development.
 It may be replaced or extended according to the use case needs.